hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     ```bash
     $ wget https://raw.githubusercontent.com/hamzehkhazaei/ECE422-Proj2-StartKit/master/http_client.py
     ```
-9. Then run the `http_client.py` program with one user who sends a request, wait for the response, thinks for one second and send a new next request.
+9. Then run the `http_client.py` program with one user who sends a request, wait for response, when received the response would think for one second, and then send another request.
+This cycle goes on as long as the client program is running.
     ```bash
     $ python3.5 http_client.py swarm_manager_ip 1 1
     ```